Gray Wolf

-The Gray Wolf, live in many dinfrent habbtats list below temperate forests
+The Gray Wolf, live in many different habitats including temperate forests, mountains, tundra, taiga and grasslands.

 In the contiguous United States, with the exception of Minnesota and Wisconsin (where they have a threatened status), they are listed as endangered under the Endangered Species Act of 1973.
 They continue to be hunted in many areas of the world as perceived threats to livestock and humans, as well as for sport